scam-duo/more-info/README.md

 .
 .
 .
-my mental health has been dropping low, im not diagnosed, im sorry if i ever become mean to you, i don't really mean it.
+im sorry if i ever become mean to you, i don't really mean it.

 i encourage people to tell me what they're not comfortable to talk about! i might mention sensitive topics sometimes...